samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 Running 10s test @ http://localhost:8080/hello
   2 threads and 10 connections
 ```
-You use a scenario where test run under 10 seconds utilize 2 concurrent process with each process perform 10 simulaneous connection.
-Those three can be adjusted to suit more of your needs.
+It explain that the test was run in 10 seconds utilize 2 concurrent process with each process perform 10 simulaneous connection.
+Those three can be adjusted to suit your needs.

 ## Reading The Report